 Continuing Education Activity

 Chronic paroxysmal hemicrania is a primary headache syndrome characterized by recurrent unilateral episodes of headache associated with cranial autonomic symptoms.
-Headaches are sharp and stabbing in nature and occur more than 5 times per day, up to 40 times per day in some cases.
+Headaches are sharp and stabbing in nature and occur more than five times per day, up to forty times per day in some cases.
 Chronic paroxysmal hemicrania is a rare but under-diagnosed headache syndrome.
 Accurate diagnosis and timely treatment of chronic paroxysmal hemicrania can limit patient disability from this headache syndrome.
-This activity reviews the diagnosis, evaluation, and treatment of chronic paroxysmal hemicrania and highlights the role of the interprofessional team in evaluating and treating patients with this condition.
+This activity reviews the evaluation and management of chronic paroxysmal hemicrania and highlights the role of the interprofessional team in evaluating and improving care for patients with this condition.

 Objectives:

-- Discuss interprofessional team strategies for improving care coordination and communication to advance chronic paroxysmal hemicrania diagnosis and treatment and improve outcomes.
+• Identify interprofessional team strategies for improving care coordination and outcomes in patients with chronic paroxysmal hemicrania.

 Introduction

 Chronic paroxysmal hemicrania (CPH) is a primary headache syndrome characterized by recurrent unilateral episodes of headache associated with cranial autonomic symptoms.
-Headaches are sharp and stabbing in nature and occur greater than 5 times per day, up to 40 times per day in some cases.
-Associated cranial autonomic features include ipsilateral lacrimation, conjunctival injection, nasal congestion, rhinorrhea, facial flushing, eyelid edema, miosis or mydriasis, diaphoresis or aural fullness.[1]
-The mean duration attack is 26 minutes, with a range of 2 minutes to nearly two hours.[2]
+Headaches are sharp and stabbing in nature and occur greater than five times per day, up to forty times per day in some cases.
+Associated cranial autonomic features include ipsilateral lacrimation, conjunctival injection, nasal congestion, rhinorrhea, facial flushing, eyelid edema, miosis or mydriasis, diaphoresis, or aural fullness.[1]
+The mean duration of the attack is 26 minutes, with a range of two minutes to nearly two hours.[2]
 Attacks occur both daytime and nighttime in most cases.
 CPH occurs on the same side in greater than 95% of patients.[1][3]
 CPH differs from episodic paroxysmal hemicrania in that there is no remission or remission that lasts less than three months.
 Paroxysmal hemicrania responds well to indomethacin, with complete resolution in most patients.

 CPH is in a family of headache syndromes called the trigeminal autonomic cephalgias (TACs).
 TACs are characterized by unilateral trigeminal nerve distribution pain that occurs in tandem with ipsilateral cranial nerve autonomic symptoms.
 The TACs include paroxysmal hemicrania, cluster headache, hemicrania continua, short-lasting unilateral neuralgiform headache attacks with conjunctival injection and tearing (SUNCT).

-The International Classification of Headache Disorders 3rd Edition defines chronic paroxysmal hemicrania as follows:[4]
+The international classification of headache disorders third edition (ICHD-3) defines chronic paroxysmal hemicrania as follows:[4]

-A. At least 20 attacks fulfilling criteria B to E without a remission period, or with remissions lasting less than 3 months, for at least one year:
+A. At least 20 attacks fulfilling criteria B to E without a remission period, or with remissions lasting less than three months, for at least one year:

-B. Severe unilateral orbital, supraorbital and/or temporal pain lasting 2 to 30 minutes
+B. Severe unilateral orbital, supraorbital, or temporal pain lasting 2 to 30 minutes

 C. Either or both of the following: